trevorvanhoof/sqrmelon/README.md

 # SqrMelon
-Tool for keyframe animation &amp; raymarching for 64k executables.
+A tool for keyframe animation & fragment shader management for 64k executables.

 ## Manual
 An extensive write-up can be found at: